A dataset and model for auditory scene recognition for hearing devices: AHEAD-DS and OpenYAMNet: Results

-The results of validating several configurations, by adjusting hyperparameters are shown in Figure \ref{fig:configurations}.
-The best overall result occurs under the default configuration with validation loss, mAP, and accuracy of 0.11, 0.85, and 0.95 respectively.
-The default configuration had label smoothing enabled, augmentation enabled, all layers were trainable, and weight initialisation used weights trained on AudioSet instead of random initialisation.
+The results of an ablation study validating several configurations are shown in Table \ref{tab:config}.
+Each metric was calculated by running 10 iterations using bootstrapping, where 200 samples were chosen with replacement from the validation set.
+The result under the default configuration achieved a mean validation loss, mAP, and accuracy of 0.11, 0.88, and 0.95 respectively.
+The default configuration had label smoothing enabled, augmentation enabled, all layers were trainable, and weight initialisation used weights pre-trained on AudioSet.
 The learning rate was set to 0.00001 for all experiments in this section.

-When label smoothing was not applied the ML model produced a validation loss, mAP, and accuracy of 0.02, 0.82, and 0.95 respectively (compared to 0.11, 0.85, and 0.95 when label smoothing was enabled).
-The configuration with no label smoothing produced a low validation loss of 0.02.
-However, this result did not lead to better mAP or accuracy; this occurs when predictions are wrong but still relatively close to the correct results.
-The application of label smoothing yielded improved overall results.

-When augmentation was not applied the ML model produced validation loss, mAP, and accuracy of 0.12, 0.84, and 0.94 respectively (compared to 0.11, 0.85, and 0.95 when augmentation was enabled).
-Augmentation yielded a very small impact on performance.

-When only the last layer remained unfrozen the ML model produced a validation loss, mAP, and accuracy of 0.18, 0.87, and 0.80 respectively (compared to 0.11, 0.85, and 0.95 when all layers were trainable).
-This configuration produced the highest mAP of 0.87.
-However, a high mAP can still be achieved even when there are many false negatives in the presence of few false positives.
-The default configuration had better validation loss and accuracy results.
-Therefore, having all layers trainable yielded improved overall results.

-When using random weight initialisation, the ML model produced a validation loss, mAP, and accuracy of 0.53, 0.61, and 0.15 respectively (compared to 0.11, 0.85, and 0.95 when using weights trained on AudioSet).
-The metrics indicate the ML model produced with random weight initialisation was likely not practically useful.
-Initialising the weights, trained on AudioSet, through transfer learning was essential to achieving a performant ML model.

-The implications of the small size of AHEAD-DS can be observed in the analysis of results using random weight initialisation.
-Random weight initialisation produced a high loss for both training and validation, 0.53 and 0.53 respectively.
-This indicates underfitting.
-The learning curves show that fine tuning weights trained on AudioSet is necessary, when faced with the limited training data in AHEAD-DS.

-The tradeoff of using transfer learning is that several hyperparameters become fixed.
-Changing a hyperparameter impacts all parameters dependent on the said hyperparameter.
-A new model will need to be initialised and re-trained from scratch using AudioSet, before transfer learning can be applied.
-This makes it resource intensive to change hyperparameters such as extending the window length beyond 960ms.
+The regularising techniques of label smoothing and augmentation were validated.
+The model produced results which were very close to the models which did use these techniques, approximately within 0.01 mAP.
+Augmentation by applying a larger gain range of $\pm$24 dB, or use of weighted class training produced a slightly lower mAP, 0.85, but similar accuracy.
+The lowest validation loss of 0.01 was achieved when label smoothing was disabled.